Business Insurance

 Average City Car Size

 City cars are an excellent choice for anybody looking for a car with excellent fuel efficiency and cheap insurance costs that can easily fit into smaller city car parking spots.
+City cars remain the most compact and maneuverable category, though they have seen a slight increase in average width and height as manufacturers incorporate more technology and modern safety features.
 They're usually not overly expensive—combine that with their market-leading fuel consumption and it's not too difficult to see why they're a popular choice.

 Average Estate Car Size